Non-Degree Initial Teacher Preparation Programs Policies and Procedures

 - Satisfactory results on the College of Education Criminal Background Check.

-- Graduate candidates who were previously enrolled, but have not been in attendance for four semesters must apply for readmission with the Graduate Studies Office and meet Teacher Education requirements in place when readmitted.
+- Graduate candidates who were previously enrolled, but have not been in attendance for four semesters must apply for readmission with the Graduate School and with the College of Education and meet Teacher Education requirements in place when readmitted.